S. S. Rajendran: Film career

 S.S.
 Rajendran with M.G.R.

-Director K. S. Gopalakrishnan was introduced from his film Saradha (a silver jubilee hit) and Saradha Studios was established to commemorate the success of this film by its producer A. L. Srinivasan.
-Likewise, SSRs film Thai Pirandhal Vazhi Pirakkum, in which his co-star was Raja Sulochana, was a successful film in 1958.

 Personal life

-He had eight children with his three wives.
-One of his wives was the actress C. R. Vijayakumari.
+He had two wives Pankajam. and actress C. R. Vijayakumari, and eight children.

 Political life

 He joined the Dravida Munnetra Kazhagam (DMK) party and became the first actor to become an elected member of a legislative assembly in India when he was elected to the Tamil Nadu legislative assembly as a DMK candidate for the Theni Constituency in the 1962 Madras State legislative assembly election.
-Subsequently, he was elected as a member (MP) of the Rajya Sabha.
-He joined the All India Anna Dravida Munnetra Kazhagam (AIADMK) and was elected from Andipatti constituency in the 1980 assembly election.
+He joined the All India Anna Dravida Munnetra Kazhagam (AIADMK) and was elected from Andipatti constituency in the 1980 assembly election..